YoeriNijs/vienna/README.md

 }

 ```

-<b>Important:</b> if the guard returns false for some reason, the internal Vienna router handles the current route the same as a route that isn't found.
-In that case, the so-called
-`routeNotFoundStrategy` kicks in.
-You might want to adjust this strategy depending on your needs.

 ### Route redirects
 It is very likely that an application needs to redirect to another internal or external path.
 Of course, it is possible to provide